alextanhongpin/evolutionary-architecture/security.md

 - minimize lookup.
 We still need to make a lookup to redis on every call, but the logic is only performed (comparing the issued at and last logout at) when the entry exists.
 It should be faster than performing a db lookup, and it works on multiple services.
 - customize message.
 If the entry exists in redis, and the token is indeed issued before the last logout, we can return a message indicating that the session expired.
 This would have differentiate it from the invalid jwt token/jwt expired token.

+Optimization.
+We previously set the expired at for the redis entry to be equal the last login at + jwt duration.
+If you notice, the duration will actually be very short.
+We would still have to check the token blacklist status for the lifetime of the jwt token.
+One way to optimized it is to set the last login at date too in the database.
+It will be updated with every login and will always hold the latest login at date.
+When we logout the user, create the entry at redis with the last login at, last logout at, user id and set it to expire with the last login at + jwt duration.
+If the last login at is 4 days, and the jwt duration is 1 week, then the blacklisted entry will only be valid for the remaining 3 days.

 ## Custom Bearer

 How to implement custom bearer